2026 EU Regulation Update -- Action Required If Traveling After October 2026

 • A 21-day wait is required after the first (or lapsed) vaccination before EU entry

-• Boosters: If kept current within the manufacturer's licensed interval, no new 21-day wait applies
+• Boosters: If kept current within manufacturer's licensed interval, no new 21-day wait applies

 • Vaccination must be documented with product name, batch number, and expiry date

-Key Timing Rule If this is your pet's first or lapsed rabies vaccination, you cannot travel to the EU for at least 21 days after the injection.
-Plan your vet visit well in advance of your departure window.
+21-Day Rule If this is a first or lapsed rabies vaccination, you cannot travel to the EU for at least 21 days after the injection.
+Plan your vet visit well in advance.

 3